vippsas/vipps-developers/welcome.md

 _*Work in progress!*_

 # Welcome, Vipps Developer!

-If you do not find the paymentInformation you need on this page, please [contact us](contact.md).
+If you do not find the information you need on this page, please [contact us](contact.md).

 # Welcome email

 This is the standard welcome email sent to new developers:

-Hi <full name>
+_Hi <full name>

 You have now been registered for Vipps developer portal.
 Use this link to access the portal: https://api-portal.vipps.no .

-Portal login user name is: nishaas@apivipps.no and default password is sent in your registered mobile number.
+Portal login user name is: `yourname@apivipps.no` and default password is sent in your registered mobile number.

 To complete the registration the following steps have to be completed: